 Our next stop on the way to the Fort was Jal Mahal (The Water Palace), which stands in the middle of Man Sagar Lake.
 We didn’t spend too much time here but I remember the guide telling us that we can only see the fifth floor of the palace and that the rest of four are underwater.
 The Palace walls were covered with a special mortar so that the water doesn’t leak inside.

-Finally, we reached Amer fort.
+Finally, we reached Amer fort, which is a must see even if you only have one day in Jaipur.
 But before starting talking about how beautiful this fort is, I want to talk about the main tourist attraction on it: climbing the hill to the fort on top of an elephant.
 People pay good money to ride the elephants and statistics say that there are about 80 elephants carrying over 900 tourists a day!
 And no, those poor animals are not treated well.
 You can see them barely moving, carrying wooden boxes filled with tourists, which hurt their back – I lost my breath climbing the stairs, I can’t imagine an almost 3 tonnes animal wouldn’t!
 I’ve seen elephants stopping on the way while their keepers hit them.
 You can see the sadness in their eyes, if you look closely!

 A year ago I have visited an elephant “farm”, near Jaipur and made friends with an elephant.
 They are such smart animals, they understand and feel the person in front of them!
 I remember saying different words to “my” elephant while she was doing what I was saying.
 I remember hugging her while she hugged me back with her trunk.
 Or feeding her bananas while she was more interested in my flower necklace.
 I actually felt a connection with that elephant.
 And if you read this, and you are going to India or anywhere else, don’t pay to ride an elephant!
 Think how much you’re hurting such an intelligent and emphatic animal!
 Yes, they feel that too and actually act on it, trying to comfort you if you’re sad.